ibexa/documentation-developer/docs/guide/field_type_reference.md

 !!!note

-    Maximum size is rounded to 1 MB.
+    Maximum size is rounded to 1 MB (legacy storage limitation).

 ### Using an Image Field